 About the Project

 Albert Barnes taught people to look at works of art primarily in terms of their visual relationships.
 In arranging his collection, he ignored historical periods and cultural origins—the standard categories of museum display—instead mixing together works of art from different time periods, cultures, and media based solely on the formal analogies they shared.
 Let’s Connect challenged Philadelphia’s artists, community, and curators to respond to this methodology.

-Let’s Connect is a collaboration between the Barnes Foundation and Mural Arts Philadelphia.
-The project is organized by Shelley Bernstein, Deputy Director of Audience Engagement and Chief Experience Officer at the Barnes Foundation.
+Let’s Connect was a collaboration between the Barnes Foundation and Mural Arts Philadelphia.
+The project was organized by Shelley Bernstein, Deputy Director of Audience Engagement and Chief Experience Officer at the Barnes Foundation.

 The Selected Artists

 Held is a Philadelphia-based children's book illustrator who has been working professionally for over ten years.
 Born and raised in Philadelphia, Held attended the University of the Arts.
 After living in Brooklyn for several years, Maryann returned to Philadelphia to work as assistant illustrator for the Berenstain Bears.
 Held now works full-time as a freelance illustrator, where she pursues her passion for classic children's illustration.

 Goldberg was born in Bridgeport, Connecticut.
 He studied at Parsons School of Design, the New School for Social Research, New York University, and New Mexico University.
 He taught painting, printmaking, and drawing at colleges and universities for over 30 years.
 Goldberg's prints and paintings have been extensively exhibited in the US and abroad.
 His work is held by many private, corporate, and public collections.